 - Beginning in late May, the American Cinematheque’s Aero Theatre in Santa Monica will be presenting a six-week Ingmar Bergman film series.

-- Included in the program – in new 35mm prints – are two of Bergman’s best-known efforts: Best Picture Academy Award nominee Cries & Whispers, starring Liv Ullmann, Ingrid Thulin, Harriet Andersson, and Kari Sylwan, and Autumn Sonata, starring Ullmann and Best Actress nominee Ingrid Bergman.
+- Included in the program – in new 35mm prints – are two of Bergman’s best-known efforts: Best Picture Oscar nominee Cries & Whispers, with Liv Ullmann and Ingrid Thulin, and Autumn Sonata, with Ullmann and Best Actress nominee Ingrid Bergman.

 Ingmar Bergman film series at American Cinematheque’s Aero Theatre